ratthachat/prompt_engineering/README.md

 Another important downside of prompting as a new programming as of now is about its cost.
 Currently, both GPT-3 and Jurassic give only a few amount of free usage.
 GPT-3 highest-quality, _Davinci_, model charges $0.06 / 1,000 tokens.

 # Prompt Engineering
-As explained above, since output quality highly depends on quality of a given prompt. _**Prompt engineering**_ (or _prompt designing_) becomes very essential to the success of prompting.
+As explained above, since output quality highly depends on quality of a given prompt. _**Prompt engineering**_ is a new field of designing a high quality prompt to best suit the task we want to solve.
+Hence, prompt engineering becomes very essential to the success of prompting as programming.

-There are many articles illustrating how we can use LLMs like GPT-3 or Jurassic to do general tasks like
+There are many existing articles illustrating how we can do a simple prompt engineering for LLMs like GPT-3 or Jurassic on popular tasks like
 * chatbot
 * text summarization
 * story writing